forgeofabsurdducks/quackamollie/docs/install/install_full_docker.rst

 Test your bot
 -------------
-To test your bot, please follow the section `Post-installation generic methods` of the `README of the Quackamollie project <https://gitlab.com/forge_of_absurd_ducks/quackamollie/quackamollie>`_.
+To test your bot, please follow the section :code:`Post-installation generic methods` of the `README of the Quackamollie project <https://gitlab.com/forge_of_absurd_ducks/quackamollie/quackamollie#post-installation-generic-methods>`_.

 Restart, stop or uninstall Quackamollie